 - R. v.
 Smith, 2018 ONSC 1614: Successfully appealed orders in a criminal proceeding that threatened to destroy key evidence for creditors seeking to recover from the operators of a nine-figure international pyramid scheme.

 - Burk Steel, Inc. v.
 Steelcon Group Ltd., 2015 ONSC 2637 (Div.
-Ct.): Secured and personally executed a rare search and seizure order against a non-compliant judgment debtor, successfully defending the order on appeal.
+Ct.): After winning the case on summary judgment, secured and personally executed a rare search and seizure order to ensure actual recovery against a judgment creditor, successfully defending the order on appeal.

 - Anderson v.
 Canada (Attorney General), Case file no. 2007 01T4955 CP et al. (Nfld.
 T.D.): Secured an unconditional discontinuance of Newfoundland’s third-party claim against a religious order in a $500 million residential schools class action.

 - Sterling Tile & Carpet v.
-Sierra Building Group et al., Case file no. SC-12-92836-0000: Obtained judgment in full as lead counsel on a three-day trial in respect of a residential development dispute.
+Sierra Building Group et al., Case file no. SC-12-92836-0000 (2015): Obtained judgment in full as lead counsel on a three-day trial in respect of a development dispute.

 - Canadian Bar Association

 - Ontario Bar Association (Secretary, Class Action Section Executive)